Murabac/Mire-Farm-Website/migrations/README.md

 This ensures migrations run in the correct order.

+## Schema Organization

+All tables are created in the `mire_farm_website` schema, allowing this website to coexist with other projects in the same Supabase database.
+This provides:
+- **Isolation**: Tables are organized under a dedicated schema
+- **Organization**: Easy to identify which tables belong to this project
+- **Multi-project support**: Share one Supabase project across multiple applications

+The Supabase client is configured to use the `mire_farm_website` schema by default.

 ## Notes

+- **Always run 000_create_schema.sql FIRST** before any other migrations
 - Always run migrations in order
 - Test migrations on a development database first
 - Keep migrations idempotent (safe to run multiple times) using `IF NOT EXISTS` clauses